namizz/A2SV-internship-Job-card-project/README.md

 ## Features

 - Displays a list of job postings in a card layout
 - Clicking a job card navigates to a detailed job page
 - A "Back to Home" button is included on the detail page
 - Responsive design using Tailwind CSS
 - Static JSON used for data population
+- **Redux Toolkit** used for querying data, and handling loading and error states

 ## UI Preview: